Codeinwp/customizer-controls/customizer-page-editor/README.md

 ### Contribute

-Customizer Repeater is not perfect but it works!
-Do you want to make it better?
-Feel free to fork this and make changes on development branch.
+You can make this better by contributing.
+If you find a bug or simply want to contribute to this collection, submit your pull request and we'll have a look on it.

+How can you help?
+- Submit a bug
+- Fix reported bugs
+- Share with us another cool control